Hard To Believe Workplace Stress Statistics (US & Global)

 - 53% of Americans feel stress in the workplace during the day.

-- 63% of employees are ready to quit due to stress and work.
+- 63% of employees are ready to quit their jobs due to stress at work.

-- 44% of American workers say workplace cleanliness post-pandemic is one of the causes of stress at work.
+- 44% of American employees say workplace cleanliness post-pandemic is one of the causes of stress at work.

 Want to reduce workplace stress?
 Listen to what your employees are saying!

 Worried Sick At Work

 Stress and work affect your body inside and out … and not in a good way.
 Work-related stress can affect promotion opportunities and prevent you from properly resolving personal problems.